hodcroftlab/covariants/content/Faq.md

 ### How can I contribute to this work (add a paper, fix an error, or make a suggestion)?

-**I welcome PR requests to this repository providing new links and information!** The more detail you can include in a [pull request (PR)](https://github.com/hodcroftlab/covariants/pulls) the faster I'll be able to review it!
+**PR requests to this repository providing new links and information are very welcome!** The more detail you can include in a [pull request (PR)](https://github.com/hodcroftlab/covariants/pulls) the faster we will be able to review it!

-If possible, provide a PR that adds/edits the appropriate links/etc, and I can merge it faster - if you can't or don't know how to do that, making an [issue](https://github.com/hodcroftlab/covariants/issues) is fine!
-(But I might be a little slower incorporating it!)
+If possible, provide a PR that adds/edits the appropriate links/etc, and it can be merged faster - if you can't or don't know how to do that, making an [issue](https://github.com/hodcroftlab/covariants/issues) is fine!
+(But might be incorporated a little slower!)

 You can also use the "Propose changes to this section" links that you will often see in the top-right of sections across the website.